sidmcfarland/idle-snitch/README.md

 1. Build and run the solution in Visual Studio or VS Code.
 2. The app will appear in the system tray.
 3. Right-click the tray icon and select Settings to open the tabbed settings window.
-4. Configure your business hours, Teamwork API token, and select your preferred audio notification.
+4. Configure your business hours, Teamwork API token, alert interval, and select your preferred audio notification.
 5. View the application log in the Log tab.

 ## Configuration & Persistence
 - All user settings are stored in `bin/Debug/net8.0-windows/config/appsettings.json` (or the equivalent output directory).
 - The settings file is only copied from the source if it does not already exist, so user changes persist.
 - The log file is stored as `IdleSnitch.log` in the output directory.
+- `AlertIntervalSeconds`: How often (in seconds) the app checks and alerts if you are not on the clock (default: 60)

 ## Deployment
 - All icon files and config are included in the output directory for reliable deployment.